In-Home Private Dog Training Services

 Do you offer payment plans?

-I am absolutely open to offering payment plans!
+I am absolutely happy to offer payment plans!
 I firmly believe that everyone should have access to good training for their dogs, so if you are feeling unsure about the financial commitment required for training please let me know and I’m confident we can make something work!

 Looking to get started?
 Step one is contacting me, and we'll get you signed up for your first appointment!

-Does your dog have a history of fearful or aggressive behavior?
+Does your dog have a history of fearful, aggressive, or problematic behavior?
 If your dog has any history of barking, lunging, growling, snapping, or biting at other dogs and/or people then you’ll need to sign up for an initial behavior consultation.
 Fear and aggression are complex behaviors to work through, so this initial behavior consultation will go over the issues you are having, go over your dog’s history, discuss your case prognosis, establish management strategies to keep everyone safe, and get started with some simple behavior training if there is still time at the end of the lesson.
-This appointment is an hour and a half long and costs $185.
+This appointment is an hour and a half long and costs $245.

 Once we establish the recommended number of follow up lessons at your initial appointment I will send you follow up homework within 72 hours and the link to schedule follow up sessions.
 Follow up lessons are about 50 minutes each.
 The pricing for these follow up lessons is: